kshaffer/corpusmusic/readings.md

 Shaffer, Kris.
 2014. ["What Is Music Theory?"](http://www.hybridpedagogy.com/page-two/music-theory/) In *Hybrid Pedagogy*, "Page Two" blog.
 March 1, 2014.

 Smith, Jordan Bennett Louis, John Ashley Burgoyne, Ichiro Fujinaga, David De Roure, and J. Stephen Downie.
-2011.
-"Design and creation of a large-scale database of structural annotations."
-In ISMIR, pp. 555-560.
+2011. ["Design and creation of a large-scale database of structural annotations."](http://www.mirlab.org/conference_papers/International_Conference/ISMIR%202011/papers/PS4-14.pdf) In *ISMIR*, pp. 555-560.

 Stommel, Jesse.
 2013. ["The Digital Humanities Is About Breaking Stuff."](http://www.hybridpedagogy.com/journal/the-digital-humanities-is-about-breaking-stuff/) In *Hybrid Pedagogy*.
 September 2, 2013.

 Underwood, Ted.
 2012. ["How Not to Do Things With Words."](http://tedunderwood.com/2012/08/25/how-not-to-do-things-with-words/) Personal blog.
 August 25, 2012.

 Yim, Gary.
-2012. ["Affordant Harmony in Popular Music:
-Do Physical Attributes of the Guitar Influence Chord Sequences?"](http://icmpc-escom2012.web.auth.gr/sites/default/files/papers/1156_Proc.pdf) In *Proceedings of the 12th International Conference on Music Perception and Cognition and the 8th Triennial Conference of the European Society fo the Cognitive Sciences of Music., July 23–28, 2012.
+2012. ["Affordant Harmony in Popular Music: Do Physical Attributes of the Guitar Influence Chord Sequences?"](http://icmpc-escom2012.web.auth.gr/sites/default/files/papers/1156_Proc.pdf) In *Proceedings of the 12th International Conference on Music Perception and Cognition and the 8th Triennial Conference of the European Society fo the Cognitive Sciences of Music., July 23–28, 2012.

 ## Videos ##